Health Benefits of Bellydance

 and tone women's core muscles, arms, and legs.
-Belly dancing is
+Mideastern Dance is

 extremely low impact and very fun and energizing.
 For those looking